 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

-I thought that getting a pump through insurance would be a giant hassle – who wants to deal with the red tape of an insurance company?
+I thought that getting a breast pump through insurance would be a giant hassle – who wants to deal with the red tape of an insurance company?
 I almost didn’t even bother.

 But it’s actually really easy!